Althea Hotaling Hagan

-Director: Online Masters in Wildlife and Fisheries Biology Program
+Director: Online Masters of Wildlife and Fisheries Resources Program

 Forestry and Environmental Conservation Department

 Office: 245 Lehotsky

 Restoration Ecology ENR 4130/6130

 I am an ecologist whose research interests focus broadly on restoration ecology.
 I work across ecosystems to test restoration theories and improve restoration techniques.
 I currently have projects in the fire dependent southern blue ridge, longleaf pine of the coastal plain, and fall line stream systems in SC.